haniffalab/FCA_bone_marrow/pipeline_scripts/README.md

 This script was used to perform doublet detection on all 10x data (including DS/non-DS fetal BM, ABM, CB) and CITE-seq (including total fetal BM and CD34+ fetal BM, FL, CB) using the scrublet package which estimates a scrublet score for each cell in the input data.

 ## pipeline_add_dr_harmony_clus_degs_annot.ipynb
 For all 10x data shown in figures.
-This script was used to perform batch correction on all data and computes harmony corrected PC coordinates for an input scRNA-seq dataset.
+Written by SW (not novel - heavily borrowing from publicly available Scanpy tutorial code) This script was used to perform batch correction on all data and computes harmony corrected PC coordinates for an input scRNA-seq dataset.

 ## pipeline_Negative_binomial_Quasi_binomial_test_barplot_stats.R